Member, Deanery DR Committee

 Think about this as a teaching moment.
 Teaching first of all gratitude for all the things we possess.
 Then tell them in your own way what you know about the life of a kid from the barrio.
 This will be a lesson to teach empathy.
 Ask your grandson or daughter to pray for his child daily.
 That will be teaching about how God's love is spread in the world.
 And, as a bonus, you will be doing your part in keeping Christ in Christmas!

 I'd like to close with this prayer: Lord, we ask that you watch over your children, especially those in the valleys.
 Inspire your people, Lord, to be generous.
-Bless us with the knowledge they we doing your work in the world.
+Bless us with the knowledge that we are doing your work in the world.
 Amen